 In Figure 8, the heavy line represents the increase and decrease in the audio signal frequency as you move the locator over a marker.
 Between points A and B, the signal increases slightly and then decreases.
 Just beyond B, the signal increases rapidly, peaks directly over the marker and then decreases at point C. From C to D, the signal increases and decreases again.
 Therefore, if you do not move the locator completely across the marker, you may assume that the weaker indication on either side of the marker is its location.
-The weaker indications two occur because the locator is extremely sensitive to the magnetic field components parallel to its long axis.
-At points B and field С, the is perpendicular to the locator, so no significant indication audio is produced at these points.
+The two weaker indications occur because the locator is extremely sensitive to the magnetic field components parallel to its long axis.
+At points B and C, the field is perpendicular to the locator, so no significant audio indication is produced at these points.